jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘My name is Alice, so please your Majesty,’ said Alice very politely; but she added, to herself, ‘Why, they’re only a pack of cards, after all.
 I needn’t be afraid of them!’
-‘And who arethese?’ said the Queen, pointing to the three gardeners who were lying round the rose-tree; for, you see, as they were lying on their faces and the pattern on their backs was the same as the rest of the pack, she could not tell whether they were gardeners, or soldiers, or courtiers, or three of her own children.
+‘And who are these?’ said the Queen, pointing to the three gardeners who were lying round the rose-tree; for, you see, as they were lying on their faces and the pattern on their backs was the same as the rest of the pack, she could not tell whether they were gardeners, or soldiers, or courtiers, or three of her own children.
-‘How should I know?’ said Alice, surprised at her own courage, ‘It’s no busi- ness ofmine.’
+‘How should I know?’ said Alice, surprised at her own courage, ‘It’s no busi- ness of mine.’

-### CHAPTER VIII.
-THE QUEEN’S CROQUET-GROUND 48

 The Queen turned crimson with
-fury, and, after glaring at her for a mo- ment like a wild beast, screamed ‘Off with her head!
+fury, and, after glaring at her for a moment like a wild beast, screamed ‘Off with her head!
 Off – ’
 ‘Nonsense!’ said Alice, very
 loudly and decidedly, and the Queen